sadit/Search-Julia-Packages/README.md

 - Instantiate the repository
 - Create the database
-- In a julia REPL, inclde `src/create-indexes.jl`, run `load_or_create_indexes()`
+- Create indexes In a julia REPL, inclde `src/create-indexes.jl`, run `load_or_create_indexes()`

-A database is bundled and indexes are created and saved.
+Then, a database is bundled and indexes are created and saved.
 If database and indexes are already created this function will load them.
 You can solve searches as follow

 ```julia